adityakmehrotra/LeafAI/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Contributing
-Contributions to this project are welcome!
-Please fork the repository, make your changes, and submit a pull request for review.
+Contributions to this project are **greatly appreciated**!

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # License

 Distributed under the MIT License.
-See for more information.
+See ```LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Contact

-For any queries, you can reach out at `adi1.mehrotra@gmail.com`.
+For any queries, you can reach out to me at `adi1.mehrotra@gmail.com`.

 Project Website: https://leafai.adityakmehrotra.com